-To resolve the overcrowding, four classrooms were added in 1950.
-A third phase in the construction in 1953 provided an auditorium, lunchroom, gymnasium, covered playcourt, administrative offices, and a teachers' room.
-When these new facilities opened that September, enrollment had reached nearly 500, and the school housed grades K-6.
+Four classrooms were added in 1950 to resolve overcrowding, employing a style called a “transportable school,” a reusable semi-permanent school structure that could be moved as needed.
+An addition in 1953 provided an auditorium, lunchroom, gymnasium, covered play court, administrative offices, and a teachers’ room.
+When the new facilities opened in September 1953, enrollment had reached nearly 500 and the school housed grades K-6.

 By 1954, when the Arbor Heights community became part of Seattle, the school was again overcrowded, forcing the 5th and 6th grade classes to operate in double shifts.
 The city annexed nearby Roxbury Heights on January 1, 1956.
-As a result, between 225 and 250 elementary school pupils transferred to Arbor Heights and Roxhill from the Highline School District.
-Nine portables were installed at Arbor Heights to accommodate these children.
-In 1958, an addition of 12 classrooms completed the final phase of the school's expansion and allowed enrollment to top 800 in the early 1960s.
+As a result, between 225 and 250 elementary school pupils transferred to Arbor Heights and Roxhill from the Highline School District, and nine portables were installed at Arbor Heights to accommodate them.
+In 1958, an addition of 12 classrooms completed the final phase of the school’s expansion and allowed enrollment to top 800 in the early 1960s.

-In 1978-79, Arbor Heights became a K, 4-6 building and was paired with Van Asselt (K-3).
+In 1978-1979, Arbor Heights became a K, 4-6 school and was paired with Van Asselt (K-3).
 The following year Gatewood (K, 4-6) joined the pair to form a triad aimed at promoting desegregation.
-This arrangement lasted until 1985-86, when Arbor Heights and Van Asselt returned to their pairing, with all kindergarten classes housed at Arbor Heights.
+This arrangement lasted until 1985-1986, when Arbor Heights and Van Asselt returned to their earlier pairing, with all kindergarten classes housed at Arbor Heights.

 Location: 3701 SW 104th Street